reynoldputra/movie-ticket/README.md

 3. Copy  `.env.example` to `.env` then fill the environment variable.
 4. Run your local database.
 	 - You can use existing database but you have to synchronize env varibale with your database config
-	 - Or run MySql using `docker compose up` and use my setup setup
+	 - Or run MySql using `docker compose up` and use my docker setup
 5. Change prisma provider to MySql (I use vercel storage postgress for production only).
     ```prisma
         // datasource db {